You are under arrest!

 by thierrycharles21 on May 16, 2017 - 3:26pm

 Enough is enough.
-We must stop the police to behave like they do, we need a revolution to place things in order and stop police brutality, racial profiling or abuse of power.
+We must stop the police to behave as they do, we need a revolution to place things in order and stop police brutality, racial profiling or abuse of power.

 We live in a society where we need law enforcers to keep the peace everywhere.
 Without them, the law would not be considered as important as it is now.
 When you face a thief or a criminal you can dial 911 but who do we call to protect us against the police?
 That’s right, I am asking who can protect us from the ones who are supposed to protect us from criminals.
-This is a question that I have been wondering about because of many events that we witness in the media with the police shooting unarmed people, abusing of their power or targeting individuals for suspicion of crime based on their race.
-Here is an article by the Washington post that counts the toll of police shootings last year, in the United States by 963.
-This is a real issue, innocent people die by the hands of police officers something must be done to change the situation.
-After a semester of getting involved in this subject, I decided to do something concrete about it to make a difference in the society.
+This is a question that I have been wondering about because of many events that we currently witness in the media with the police shooting unarmed people, abusing of their power or targeting individuals for suspicion of crime based on their race.
+Here is an article by the Washington post that counts the toll of police shootings last year, in the United States up to 963 shootings.
+This is a real issue, innocent people die by the hands of police officers, something must be done to change the situation.
+After a semester of studying and following this subject, I decided to do something concrete about it to make a difference in the society.

 In this video linked below (Link to video) there are 5 people aged between 18 to 19 years old currently studying at Champlain College.
 I prepared a list of 6 questions starting with broad questions and getting narrower toward the end.
 After the candidates introduced themselves, I asked if they trusted the police in general.
 None of them told me that they entirely trusted the police, most were undecided with others that completely didn’t trust them.
 One student with Arab and black parents even quotes “I don’t trust them because they don’t trust me, simple as that”.
 The results of the first question immediately show that police do not have a good image from the eyes of these young students.
 This is kind of “funny” in a sense because police officers are the ones who are supposed to make the citizen feel safe and they act as the opposite.